 - Critical race theory: Paradoxically encourages discrimination based on race and “gender.”
-CRT coerces white children into thinking they’re evil oppressors that need to be punished for their atrocities.
+CRT coerces white children into thinking they’re evil oppressors who need to be punished for their atrocities.
 For example, even the poorest white child who grows up in foster care is described as having “white privilege.”
 Also, CRT advocates for the destruction of the police and leaves the average person with no way to defend themselves or their family.

 Purpose of “Woke” Ideology: Destruction

 Similar to communism, the overall goal of woke-ism is complete societal destruction.
 In short, there’s no way to make every person equal.
 Every person is unique.